reichelu/nonlex_speech_clf/README.md

 See [this reference](http://real.mtak.hu/159991/1/beszkut_speechresearch_2023_proceedings.pdf#page=91) for more details on model architecture and evaluation.

+The model has been trained on mono signals with a sampling rate of 16 kHz.
+The interface in this project takes care that the input signal is converted accordingly.

 ## Limitations

 * the code does not provide speech segmentation, but only classification of pre-segmented speech intervals
 * the currently underlying model was trained on Hungarian data only
-* the model was trained on mono signals with a sampling rate of 16 kHz

 ## Installation